mkXultra/save_note_articles_to_files/README.md

 # save_note_articles_to_files

 This repository contains a script to save note articles from a specific website to files.
+The script saves articles in batches of 500,000.

 ## Usage